-In compliance with FS 1003.42, Character education will be taught in grades K-12to assist young people in developing good character and core ethical values such as trustworthiness, respect, citizenship, responsibility, and caring for self and others.
+In compliance with FS 1003.42, Character education will be taught in grades K-12the Okeechobee County School Board has approved the use of the Character Counts Program to assist young people in developing good character and core ethical values such as trustworthiness, respect, citizenship, responsibility, and caring for self and others.

-The character development curriculum, for grades 9-12, will, at a minimum include instruction on:
+HB1147-Therequires character development curriculum, for grades 9-12, towill-include, at a minimum include instruction on:

-- Developing leadership skills, interpersonal skills, organizational skills, and research skills; - Creating a resume; - Developing and practicing the skills necessary for employment interviews; - Conflict resolution, workplace ethics, and workplace law; - Managing stress and expectations; and - Developing skills that enable students to become more resilient and self-motivated.
+- Developing leadership skills, interpersonal skills, organizational skills, and research skills; - Creating a resume: - Developing and practicing the skills necessary for employment interviews; - Conflict resolution, workplace ethics, and workplace law; - Managing stress and expectations; and - Developing skills that enable students to become more resilient and self-motivated.